Jordan-Cormier-7/Weather-App/README.md

-Weather app built in Python that will tell the user the forecasted \
+Project Description: Weather app built in Python that will tell the user the forecasted\
 weather conditions in a certain location along with some additional features.

 Setup Instructions: